-The following week the Bauer escorted her destroyer sister-ship, the J. William Ditter, back to safety in the nearby Kerama Retto islands (about 20 miles south west of Okinawa).
+On 11 June, the Bauer escorted her destroyer sister-ship, the J. William Ditter, DM-31, back to safety in the nearby Kerama Retto islands (about 20 miles south west of Okinawa).
 The Ditter had also been pounded in the same final air attack.
 Her gun crews downed five planes.
 One of the suicide planes knocked off her No. 2 stack and another crashed into her port side near the main deck.
-Despite suffering extensive damage and many casualties, valiant efforts kept her afloat.
+Despite suffering extensive damage and many casualties, valiant Damage Control efforts kept her afloat.